Event Hubs features overview

 While partitions are identifiable and can be sent to directly, sending directly to a partition is not recommended.
 Instead, you can use higher level constructs introduced in the Event publisher and Capacity sections.

-Partitions are filled with a sequence of event data which contains the body of the event, a user-defined property bag, and metadata such as its offset in the partition and its number in the stream sequence.
+Partitions are filled with a sequence of event data that contains the body of the event, a user-defined property bag, and metadata such as its offset in the partition and its number in the stream sequence.

 You can use a partition key to map incoming event data into specific partitions for the purpose of data organization.
 The partition key is a sender-supplied value passed into an event hub.
 It is processed through a static hashing function, which creates the partition assignment.
 If you don't specify a partition key when publishing an event, a round-robin assignment is used.